Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 ---

-### Overview

-SuperLife, a major life insurance carrier in Lumaria, has engaged Zoro Consulting to facilitate product development by comparing findings between their internal product development team and an external independent consulting team.
-The proposed program is to be paired with their longer-term insurance offerings.
-This pairing has the goal of incentivising healthy behaviours in policyholders, decrease mortality, improve competitiveness, increase sales and add value to the SuperLife.

-In the full report, Zoro Consulting provides recommendations with supporting analysis, including model results, key actuarial assumptions, sensitivity testing, risks, limitations, and ethical considerations.

----

 ### Objectives

+The pairing of the program with SuperLife's products have the goal of incentivising healthy behaviours in policyholders, decrease mortality, improve competitiveness, increase sales and add value to the SuperLife.

-To meet the goals established by SuperLife, the proposed program aims to reduce health risks and mortality rates among policyholders by offering a unique and competitive health incentive program.
+To meet the goals established by SuperLife, the proposed program aims to reduce health risks and mortality rates among policyholders by offering a unique way to reward policyholders for their healthy behaviours.
 This will allow SuperLife to manage their risk exposure while enhancing their value proposition and ethically promoting healthy behaviours.
 The program supports strives for long-term sustainability and integrates data collection to facilitate this.
 Zoro's findings are supported by strong evidence that preventative screening services are